HatchApps/xavier-help/insights.md

 ![Understanding Multi-Coded Colour Coding](./images/cleanup-multi-coded-colours.png)

+#### Dismissals

+If there is good reason for the different coding, then you can dismiss the multi-coded alert and it will not show again.
+Any dismissed alerts can be viewed by selecting *dismissed* from the filter at the top of the screen, where you can then review and *undo* any accidental dismissals.
+Dismissed items do not contribute to the [Health Score](/clients.html#client-health-score).

+This dismissal applies to a few levels below the contact, taking into account both *direction* (Payable/Receivable) and whether they are *Tax Code* or *Account Code* differences.

+For example, you can dismiss an alert for a contact with differences in receivable account codes, and we won't raise any more alerts for additional receivable account codes placed against that contact, but you will still get an alert for that client if we detect multiple *payable* account code differences, or multiple receivable *tax codes*.

 ## Contact Defaults
 Contacts in Xero can be setup with "default" account codes and tax types for sales and purchases.
 If set, Xero will use these to pre-populate the account code or tax type fields during bank statement reconciliation.
 For contacts that your client has